 Keep reading to learn a little more about what an ECG is and how to read EKGs like a pro.

 An electrocardiogram (ECG) is a noninvasive test that measures the electrical activity of the heart.
 It is used to diagnose and monitor many types of heart conditions.

 An ECG consists of several components, including the P wave, QRS complex, and T wave.
 Each component provides important information about the heart’s electrical activity.
 In this article, we will discuss the components of an ECG and how they are used to diagnose and monitor heart conditions.

 The QRS complex is the second waveform on an ECG and represents ventricular depolarization.
 It is usually larger than the P wave in amplitude and has a duration of 0.06 to 0.11 seconds.
-It should be upright in leads I, II, and V3-V6, and is usually biphasic in aVR and V1.
+Typically, it should be upright in leads I, II, and V3-V6, and is usually biphasic or downgoing in aVR and V1.